Welcome to the Visual Anomaly and Novelty Detection 2026 Challenge, VAND 4th Edition workshop at CVPR 2026!

 Submission deadline for the video: May 28th (video presentation of the solution required to be eligible for prizes)

 Participants are encouraged to explore and leverage any state-of-the-art anomaly detection, machine learning and vision(-language) models without limitations.
-Creativity and originality in model architecture and training methodology are strongly encouraged as long as they fulfil the category-specific requirements.
+Creativity and originality in model architecture and training methodology are strongly encouraged as long as they fulfil the track-specific requirements.

 For the Industrial Track, the MVTec AD 2 dataset will be used.
 Its design allows for evaluating models under real-world distribution shifts induced by changes in lighting conditions.